 As § 382.301 states, “(a) Prior to the first time a driver performs safety-sensitive functions for an employer, the driver shall undergo testing for controlled substances as a condition prior to being used, unless the employer uses the exception in paragraph (b) of this section.”
 The exception to pre-employment screening is if the driver was (a) participating in a controlled substances testing program within the prior 30 days; (b) was either tested in the prior 6 months or subject to random testing for the prior 12 months; and (c) the employer ensures that no prior employer has notice of a failed test in the last six months.

-Drug Testing After an Accident in Atlanta
+Drug Testing After a Truck Accident

 Second, after certain types of accidents, the truck driver must receive a drug and alcohol test.
 A truck driver does not have to receive a screening just because he was involved in an accident.
 Instead, the accident must meet certain requirements.